jentery/506v3/index.md

 What's a player story?
 How might you compose one?
 Why?
 And for whom?

 *During our sixth meeting*, we'll hold a workshop on composing player stories.
-We'll look at examples (including Polansky's engagement with *Mangia*; 20 minutes) and then dedicate about two hours to addressing issues such as:
+We'll look at examples (including Polansky's engagement with *Mangia*; 20 minutes) and then dedicate about two hours to:
+* Discussing your responses to Prompts 1, 2, and 3,
 * Describing the games and interactive fictions you're playing (e.g., their verbs, avatars, characters, dialogue, cameras, controls, gameplay loops, items, inventories, DKART [Terrell], ECOTAG [Hamilton], pacing, story beats, scenes, leveling, randomization, (extra)diegetic interfaces, art, audio, engines, minigames, and metagames),
 * Describing how your games and fictions tell stories and involve players in that process,
 * Getting permissions and attributing other people's work as part of your research,